Iskander Mirza: Ancestral roots and family background

-Iskander Ali Mirza was born in Murshidabad, Bengal, in India on 13 November 1899, into an elite and wealthy aristocrat family who were titled as Nawab of Bengal and later after 1880, Nawab of Murshidabad.
-Mirza was the eldest child of Sahibzada Sayyid Muhammad Fateh Ali Mirza (b.
-1864–d.
-1949) and his first wife, Dilshad Begum née Tyabji (b.
-1869–d.
-1924).
+Sahibzada Iskandar Ali Mirza was born in Murshidabad, Bengal, in India on 13 November 1899, into an elite and wealthy aristocrat family who were titled as Nawab of Bengal and later after 1880, Nawab of Murshidabad.
+Mirza was the eldest child of Nawab Fateh Ali Mirza and Dilshad Begum (1875–1925).
+From his grandfather's ancestral roots, he was of Syed Iraqi Arab descent.
+The Nawab of Murshidabad family was an influential and wealthy feudal family in Bengal, with close ties to the British monarchy.

-The title, Mirza (lit.
-Master), is an honorific surname bestowed to his family to represent royalty, which was customary to give to individuals in medieval India.
-From his grandfather's ancestral roots, he was of Iraqi Arab descent.

-The Mirza family was an influential and wealthy feudal family in Bengal, with close ties to the British monarchy.
 His father, Fateh Ali Mirza, belonged to the ruling house of Murshidabad, grandson of the first Nawab Mansur Ali Khan.
 He was the descendant of Mir Jafar.
+Mirza's mother belonged to the Bombay-based Tyabji family of Cambay and was the niece of Congress president Badruddin Tyabji of the Sulaymani Bohra community.

-Education and military service in India (1920–47)
+Education, military and political service in British India (1920–47)

+Education

 Mirza grew up and completed his schooling in Bombay, attending the Elphinstone College of the University of Bombay, but left the university to attend the Royal Military College in Sandhurst when he was selected by the British Governor-General for the King's Commission.

+Military Service

 Mirza was the first Indian graduate of the military college, and gained his commission in the British Indian Army as a 2nd Lt. on 16 July 1920.
 As was customary for newly commissioned British Indian Army officers, he was initially attached for a year to the second battalion of the Cameronians (Scottish Rifles).
 On 16 July 1921, he was promoted to lieutenant and was assigned to command a platoon on 30 December 1921.

 His military career was spent in the Military Police.
 In spite of hailing from Bengal, his military career was mostly spent in the violent North-West Frontier Province of India, participating in the Waziristan war in 1920.
 After the campaign, he was transferred to the 17th Poona Horse (Queen Victoria's Own), as an army inspector but left active service to join the Indian Political Service (IPS) in August 1926.
-His first assignment was a posting in Aligarh in Uttar Pradesh as an assistant commissioner before posting as a political agent in Hazara in the North West Frontier Province.
-He received his promotion to Captain on 17 October 1927.